aleksandrapacia/RioStreets/README.md

 5. Interpretation:

-While Ipanema’s rigid grid offers a easier transportation, Rocinha’s on the Rio hills puts a heavy 'navigational friction' on its residents.
+While Ipanema’s rigid grid offers an easier transportation, Rocinha’s location on the Rio hills puts a heavy 'navigational friction' on its residents.
 This comparison illustrates how geography and socio-economic planning converge to limit availability and ease of travel in poorer districts.